ruettenauer/feisr/README.md

 The package also comes with an artificial regression test, which performs a Hausman-like test comparing FEIS against FE, FEIS against random effects (RE), and FE against RE models.
-The option feistest can be used with cluster-robust standard errors:
+The function feistest can be used with cluster-robust standard errors:

 ``` r